thejonaslab/pysubiso/README.md

 - [ ] Add Graph subisomorphism
 - [ ] Do we ever want to return the assignments?
 - [ ] Docstrings for all funcs
+- [ ] make sure RI functions return booleans and not ints

 ## Developers